Coastal Research and Education Society of Long Island

 Humpback whale (Megaptera novaeangliae)

 In some instances humpbacks have also been observed moving in and out of some inlets along the south shore of Long Island (Shinnecock, Moriches, Fire Island, and New York Harbor).
-Humpbacks are found in the greatest numbers around Long Island between the months of June through October.
-Usually they feed on shoals of small schooling fish such as sand eels (sand lance), bunker (Atlantic menhaden), or herring, they will also feed on small shrimp like crustaceans called krill or euphausiids.
+Humpbacks are found in the greatest numbers around Long Island between the months of June through October, but are in the waters of the NY Bight throughout the year.
+Usually, juvenile humpbacks (smaller than 12 m in length) feed slose to shore on bunker (Atlantic menhaden), while non-juvenile humpbacks (greater than 12 m) in length feed further away from shore on shoals of small schooling fish such as sand eels (sand lance), herring, or mackerel, and they will also feed on small shrimp-like crustaceans called krill (euphausiids) and even smaller crustaceans known as copepods.

 Our trips to the Great South Channel, bring us to a major feeding area east of Nantucket, where we've encountered humpbacks every year from 2002-2019 (from 4 to 150 individuals per trip).

 Humpback females can reach lengths of 60 feet and weights of 100,000 lbs.
-As in other baleen whales, humpbacks are not truly "social."
-That is, they don't belong to relatively stable social groups.
-The only stable association is between a mother and her calf, which may last as long as 1 year.
-However, unlike other baleen whales, humpback do feed cooperatively and some individuals are often found in close association with certain others.
-We are constantly learning more about the social behaviors of humpback whales.
+As in other baleen whales, we are finding that the age-old idea of mysticetes lack of social behavior is incorrect.
+We know of stable association is between a mother and her calf, which may last as long as 1 year (2 yrears for right and bowhead whales).
+However, unlike other baleen whales, humpback do feed cooperatively and some individuals are often found in close association with certain others over large areas and spans of time.
+We are constantly learning more about the social behaviors of humpback and other baleen whales.
 For more information, take a look at Clark, C. W., & Garland, E. C. (Eds.).
 (2022).
 Ethology and Behavioral Ecology of Mysticetes.
 Springer.

 For a detailed description of humpback behaviors you can take a look here at a document from our colleagues at Whale and Dolphin Conservation